-Their latest plan to make this happen?
-They want to ban tobacco sales in the United Kingdom to anyone born in the 2nd millenium.
+What is their latest plan to make this happen?
+They want to ban tobacco sales in the United Kingdom to anyone born in the 2nd millennium.
 That would apply to anyone who is 14 or younger.
-According to proposed motion, if your identification shows you were born from January 1, 2000 or later, you will never be legally allowed to purchase tobacco.
+According to the proposed motion, if the identification shows you were born from January 1, 2000, or later, you will never be legally allowed to purchase tobacco.

 Unfortunately, money talks.
-The billions of dollars in revenue generated by tobacco products is too valuable for governments to let go outright.
-Not to mention the jobs and livelihood of the farmers and workers in the industry that will be affected.
+The billions of dollars in revenue generated by tobacco products are too valuable for governments to let go outright.
+Not to mention the jobs and livelihoods of the farmers and workers in the industry that will be affected.

 The best one can hope for is the strict regularization of its sale and use.
-Ban smoking in public places and cars, let smokers do their thing inside the comforts of their home.
+Ban smoking in public places and cars, and let smokers do their thing inside the comforts of their homes.
 But to ask for a total ban is virtually impossible.

 As for the effects on the personal level, that is up to the user.
 Everyone is entitled to pursue their happiness without infringing on others.
-Junk food is harmful to health, but banning it can prove even more difficult.
+Junk food harms health, but banning it can prove even more difficult.
 The same can be said for smoking.
-In the end, the individual is responsible for their own health and of those around them.
+In the end, the individual is responsible for their own health and those around them.